As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 This crowd-pleasing shrimp quesadilla with spinach and black beans works equally well as a quick dinner or a party app.
+Or try this equally delicious vegetarian quesadilla.

 Happy mid-August Monday, my friends.
 We’re on our way to Utah today for 10 days of low-key adventure.
 We’ll hike Zion, Bryce and Moab.
 We’ll hop up to Rexburg, Idaho to watch the eclipse.
 And then we’ll play in Park City.
 Maybe catch an organ recital at the Mormon Tabernacle because even amidst the most outdoorsy sentences I’ve ever written, I’m still a huge geek like that, and I’m not sorry.